About the Statler College of Engineering and Mineral Resources

-Eighty-seven percent of our students who engage in a proper job search receive offers of employment prior to graduation.
-The average starting salary for a Statler College graduate in 2012 was nearly $64,000.
+Sixty-six percent of our students who engage in a proper job search receive offers of employment prior to graduation.
+The average starting salary for a Statler College graduate in 2015 was more than $62,000.

 More than 150 companies attend College's annual Career Fair.

 Our graduates lead major universities and businesses around the nation and world, and are accepted into prestigious graduate programs.
 Our alumni are loyal and proud supporters of WVU and of our College, and we could not accomplish all we do without their help.